mrjclark/FinApp/Policies/02 Software Development Charter.md

 - Test system recovery, failover, and continuity mechanisms.
 - Verify secure integration of third-party and supply chain components.
 - Document test results and remediation actions.
+- Maintain and validate assurance cases to demonstrate fulfillment of stakeholder protection needs and trustworthiness goals.

 ### 3.7 Deployments & Operations
 - Harden configurations and enforce secure defaults prior to deployment.